DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 ## Step by step instructions on adding a new plugin

 1. Clone this repository
+1. Run `make -C tools/pluginfo/`
-2. Run ```./build --arch=x86_64``` to verify that everything works.
+1. Run ```./build --arch=x86_64``` to verify that everything works.
 All plugins should build without errors.
 NOTE that the 1st time you run it -- a large archive with libraries will be downloaded.
-3. Create a new folder with manifest.json file for your plugin.
+1. Create a new folder with manifest.json file for your plugin.
 Copy a manifest.json from any other plugin as a template, try to find one which looks close to what you need.
 E.g. using the same VCS, same build system, same libraries, etc.
-4. run ```./build --arch=x86_64 pluginname```.
+1. run ```./build --arch=x86_64 pluginname```.
 The pluginname here is the name of the folder you've created.
-5. Fix the errors in the manifest.
+1. Fix the errors in the manifest.
 Fix the errors in the code.
 Rerun with --nofetch argument, so that your changes are not deleted.
-6. Repeat step 5, until the plugin builds completes successfully.
+1. Repeat step 5, until the plugin builds completes successfully.
 At this point, you may create a patch.
 See the section ```How to make a patch``` above for instructions.
-7. Verify that the plugin builds without errors.
+1. Verify that the plugin builds without errors.
 Copy the plugin to a place where deadbeef can find it.
 Run deadbeef, and verify that your plugin works.
-8. Run readelf -d on all your *.so files, to verify they link to what they need to link.
+1. Run readelf -d on all your *.so files, to verify they link to what they need to link.
-9. After this is done - you're ready to submit a pull request.
+1. After this is done - you're ready to submit a pull request.
 Hopefully you know how to do it.
 If not -- please refer to github manual.

 ## Running a build locally, via docker